 Develop a timeline for drafts and final edits of assignments and begin preparation in advance.

 Avoid plagiarism: acknowledge people’s opinions and theories by carefully citing their words and always indicating sources.

 Assume that collaboration in the completion of assignments is prohibited unless specified by the instructor.

 Utilize the campus’s resources, such as the Berick Center for Student Advising, and Counseling and Psychological Services (CPS), if feeling overwhelmed, burdened or pressured.

 Attend Academic Integrity workshops offered throughout the academic year.

-If you suspect that an academic integrity violation may have occurred, know that you can talk to your instructor, Advising Dean, Director of Academic Integrity, or the Student Conduct and Community Standards Office to report any allegations of academic misconduct.
+If you suspect that an academic integrity violation may have occurred, know that you can talk to your instructor, Advising Dean, Director of Academic Integrity, or the Student Conduct (CSSI) to report any allegations of academic misconduct.